HakaiInstitute/Beaked-Hazelnut-population-genetics/README.md

 4. Sanger_sequences.fasta.txt - a fasta file containing the raw rbcL and matK sequences derrived from a subset of samples in this study

 5. Raw HiSeq data has been depositied at NCBI (BioProject: xxxxxxx).

+See the data dictionary file for a complete description of data variables, units and descriptions.